Pantagrueliste/NYU-XeTeX-Dissertation-Template/README.md

 ## NYU-XeTeX-Dissertation-Template
-This XeTeX template is designed for doctoral dissertations that need to comply with the strict [formatting guidelines](http://gsas.nyu.edu/content/dam/nyu-as/gsas/documents/dissertationsubmissionrelated/Doctoral%20Dissertation%20Formatting%20Requirements%2010-09-15.pdf "formatting guidelines") of the Graduate School of Arts and Sciences at New York University.
+This XeTeX template is designed for New York University doctoral candidates whose dissertation needs to comply with the strict [formatting guidelines](http://gsas.nyu.edu/content/dam/nyu-as/gsas/documents/dissertationsubmissionrelated/Doctoral%20Dissertation%20Formatting%20Requirements%2010-09-15.pdf "formatting guidelines") of the Graduate School of Arts and Sciences.

 ### Why is this template helpful
 1. You're a busy Ph.D. candidate?
 Chances are you don't want to waste time with Byzantine format requirements.
 2. You work in the humanities?
-Scholars in the humanities have specific needs, and this template is tries to address many of them, including unicode compatibility, multilingual support, and advanced typographic features.
+Scholars in the humanities have specific needs, such as unicode compatibility, multilingual support, and advanced typographic features.
+This template is intended to address all of these needs.
-3. This template also makes the required inclusion of a separate list of appendices---and its consequent exclusion from the table of contents---possible.
+3. NYU GSAS requires a separate list of appendices.
+This template obeys NYU orders, adapting the table of contents to prevent redundancies.

 ### Things you need to verify before using this template
 1. Your adviser is ready and willing to work in a format that is fundamentally incompatible with Microsoft Word.